Atomic Mass Vs Molar Mass

 Atomic Mass: The Average Mass of an Atom

-For example, consider chlorine (Cl).
+Take this: consider chlorine (Cl).
 Chlorine has two main isotopes: chlorine-35 (⁷⁵Cl) and chlorine-37 (³⁷Cl).
 Chlorine-35 accounts for approximately 75.77% of naturally occurring chlorine, while chlorine-37 constitutes the remaining 24.23%.
-The atomic mass of chlorine is calculated by considering the mass of each isotope and its relative abundance:

 where amu stands for atomic mass unit, a unit of mass defined as 1/12 the mass of a carbon-12 atom.
 The atomic mass of an element is typically found on the periodic table, usually listed below the element's symbol.